-Please note that Edgewood does not have a formal housing program in San Mateo County.
+Please note that Edgewood does not have a formal housing program in the San Mateo County region.

 What is this program?

 Edgewood’s services for Transition Age Youth (TAY) program addresses the needs of high risk youth and their families in San Mateo.
 The program is dedicated to youth ages 17-25 with severe mental health needs who are transitioning into adulthood.

 Nearly all of our youth are affected by complex trauma.
 To treat these complex needs, we use a multifaceted approach to help children, youth, and their families achieve independence, stability, and wellness.

 The Transition Age Youth (TAY) program offers a wide range of services to best address the needs of young people struggling with mental health.
 These services include:

 - Linkage to resources

 - Peer to Peer Support